 - Check the water temperature is 37-38°C before you put your baby in.

 - Place your baby in a safe area like a cot when you take him out of the bath.

 - Empty the bath as soon as you’re finished with it.
 Remove bath plugs from the bath when they’re not in use.

 Children can drown in a few seconds in very shallow water.
 Never leave your baby alone in the bath, even if you’re using a bath seat or cradle.
 Never leave older children or siblings to supervise.
 If you’re disturbed by the phone or another task, take your baby out of the bath.

 Here are basic steps for giving your baby a bath:

 - Put a non-slip bath mat on the floor and one in the bath.

-- Fill the bath to about 8 cm with warm (not hot) water.
-Turn the water off and test the temperature before you put baby into the bath.
+- Use warm (not hot) water, about 37°C or 38°C. Turn the water off and test the temperature before you put baby into the bath.

 - Kneel down or sit on a low stool so that you don’t hurt your back.